-Let’s face it, life is easier when we understand each other.
+Life is easier when we can understand each other.
 Communication is essential wherever you go.
-So, if you’re considering traveling or living in Thailand, you’d not be alone in wondering, do most Thai people speak English?
+So, if you’re considering traveling or living in Thailand, you’ll probably wondering, do Thai people speak English?

 Interestingly, even when they understand English, some might still refuse to talk with you in English or even pretend like they don’t understand you out of fear or shyness.

 So, it’s safe to say that it can get pretty frustrating to communicate in English with the local people.
 But of course, if you go to department stores, hotels, and high-end restaurants, you will find people who can speak English.
 Also, most of the younger generation can speak (or at least understand) English very well.

 However, there are many ways for foreigners and non-Thai speakers to enjoy their everyday lives in Thailand despite the language barriers and knowing very limited Thai language.

 Here is what communication is like for foreigners like us in the Land of Smiles, where English is limited.

 One thing foreigners should understand is that it’s easier to communicate in English with the locals if one just forgets all the grammatical rules and make short sentences focusing only on the main points.
 This is because most Thai people speak what is known as “Tinglish.”

 Tinglish is the method of conversing in English without using the proper grammar and/or sentence construction.